nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The internal procedures refer to situations where both connection types interact with each other:

-* The setup procedure takes place when the network connection is established, but the application has not yet connected to the Pelion Device Management Portal.
+* The setup procedure takes place when the network connection is established, but the application has not yet connected to Pelion Device Management Portal.
 * The pause procedure takes place when the network connection is failing for a known reason.
 * The resume procedure takes place when the network connection is restored.